brefphp/extra-php-extensions/Readme.md

 ### Blackfire installation

 The Blackfire layer only have probe installed.
 You still need to install the agent.
 The agent is installed on a separate server (not a lambda function).
-The very smallest EC2 instance is sufficient to runt the Blackfire agent.
+The smallest EC2 instance is sufficient to run the Blackfire agent.

 Create a `blackfire.ini` file for your lambda function where you load the extension and modify the `agent_socket`.